Construction Project Manager (Faculty Projects)

 Location: Highfield Campus

 You will be a professional member of the RICS, CIOB, RIBA or Institution of Structural Engineers (or alternatively very close to sitting the final assessment for full professional membership of your chosen professional body).
 A PRINCE2 Practitioner or equivalent, or traditional project management qualification is also considered desirable for the role.
 You will be able to build, manage and motivate project teams in a matrix management environment.
-You will be professional, clear thinking under pressure and act as a role model within the team.
+You will be professional, resilient, and work well in a team but also be confident working alone.

-We are proactive in fostering a culture of inclusion, respect and equality of opportunity.
-We select candidates on the basis of merit and ability and aspire to thrive in the diversity of our workforce.
-We welcome applications from all candidates with an interest in the role and those who are committed to helping us create an inclusive work environment.
+As a university we aim to create an environment where everyone can thrive and are proactive in fostering a culture of inclusion, respect and equality of opportunity.
+We believe that we can only truly meet our objectives if we are reflective of society, so we are passionate about creating a working environment in which you are free to bring your whole self to work.
+We welcome applications from candidates who are committed to helping us create an inclusive work environment.
 We encourage applications from candidates from Black, Asian and Minority Ethnic communities, people who identify as LGBTQ+; and people with disabilities.